 Smoke Alarms may not operate properly because of dead, missing or weak batteries, a build-up of dirt, dust or grease on the Smoke Alarm cover, or installation in an improper location.
 Clean the Smoke Alarm as described in "Regular Maintenance," and install a fresh battery, then test the Smoke Alarm again.
-If it fails to test properly when you use the test button, or if the problem persists, replace the Smoke Alarm immediately.
+If it falls to test properly when you use the test button, or if the problem persists, replace the Smoke Alarm immediately.

-- If you hear a "chirp" once a minute, replace the battery - If you experience frequent non-emergency alarms (like those caused by cooking smoke), try relocating the Smoke Alarm. - If the alarm sounds when no smoke is visible, try cleaning or relocating the Smoke Alarm.
-The cover may be dirty - If the alarm does not sound during testing, try installing a new battery, and make sure it is snapped in securely. - battery, and make sure it is snapped in securery.
+- If you hear a "chirp" once a minute, replace the battery. - If you experience frequent non-emergency alarms (like those caused by cooking smoke), try relocating the Smoke Alarm. - If the alarm sounds when no smoke is visible, try cleaning or relocating the Smoke Alarm.
+The cover may be dirty. - If the alarm does not sound during testing, try installing a new battery, and make sure it is snapped in securely.